0x574R/Darkcloak/README.md

 1. Allocate a 4096-byte anonymous page (`mmap`)
 2. Copy the anonymization code (`mm_start`→`mm_end`) and segment metadata into it
 3. Make the page executable (`mprotect`)
-4. Jump into it — RIP leaves `.text`
+4. Jump into it: RIP leaves `.text`
 5. For each of the three `PT_LOAD` segments: `mmap` a fresh anonymous region → `memcpy` segment contents → `munmap` the original → `mremap` the anonymous copy back to the original address → `mprotect` to restore original permissions
 6. Return to now-anonymous `.text`, unmap the trampoline page